Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    git clone https://github.com/Submitty/Submitty.git
    ```

-   **NOTE:** If you are not currently part of the Submitty organization on Github, you may want to
+   **Note:** If you are not currently part of the Submitty organization on GitHub, you may want to
    [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
    the repo and use the git url from your fork instead, especially if you are looking to contribute.